akihikodaki/dts/test_plans/flexible_rxd_test_plan.rst

 Please notice

 - Change ethernet source address with your test network interface's address
-- Make sure the ethernet destination addres is NOT your real E810 interface's address
+- Make sure the ethernet destination address is NOT your real E810 interface's address

 Check the output in testpmd, **ctag=1:0:23** is expected, which is consistent with VLAN tag set in test packet::